Rashes in babies and children

 -

-do not go near newborn babies, people who are pregnant and people with a weakened immune system, as chickenpox can be dangerous for them
+do not go near newborn babies, or anyone who is pregnant or has a weakened immune system, as chickenpox can be dangerous for them

 -